Family await justice a year on from Tirop's murder

 Running solutions

-A programme officer with Equality Now, which campaigns for improved human rights, gender equality and legislative change, says that gender-based violence is "the most widespread human rights issue in the world".
+A programme officer with Equality Now, which campaigns for improved human rights, gender equality and legislative change, says gender-based violence is "the most widespread human rights issue in the world".

-"In Kenya, it's a huge problem, deeply rooted in power dynamics," Equality Now's Peninah Masore told BBC Sport Africa.
+"In Kenya, it's a huge problem, deeply rooted in power dynamics," says Equality Now's Peninah Masore.

 Figures supplied by Kenya's Ministry of Health earlier this year disclosed that 45% of women and 44% of men aged 15-49 have experienced physical violence since age 15.